What Is a Business Bottleneck (And How to Find Yours in 15 Minutes)

 Right thinking: “My primary constraint is delivery.
 I also have sales and coordination problems, but they’re not limiting throughput right now.”

-Sequencing errors cost 3-6 months:
+Sequencing errors cost 3–6 months

-• Build a team before fixing the delivery system = coordination chaos
+Build a team before fixing the delivery system = coordination chaos.

-• Optimize marketing before fixing the close rate = wasted ad spend
+Optimize marketing before fixing the close rate = wasted ad spend.

 Fix the constraint.
 Only the constraint.
 Then reassess.

-How to Apply: The 15-Minute Diagnostic
+How To Run The 15-Minute Business Bottleneck Diagnostic

 Most bottleneck diagnostics take weeks.
 This one takes 15 minutes because it focuses on three metrics that reveal constraints immediately: utilization rate, close rate, and coordination overhead.

-Step 1: Measure Current State (5 minutes)
+— Step 1: Measure Current Revenue, Capacity, And Demand (5 Minutes)

 Answer these exactly: